101 Things to do in Bournemouth – Dolphin Centre/Kingland

 Street Market

-In addition to the permanent stores, there is also a weekly Street Market where local makers and vendors can hire a pop-up pitch to sell their wares, such as puzzles, candles and fragrances.
-The street market takes place on Thursday, Friday and Saturday from 9 am until 5 pm.
+In addition to the permanent stores, there is also a Street Market, where local makers and vendors can hire a pop-up pitch to sell their wares, such as puzzles, candles and fragrances.
+The Street Market takes place on Thursday, Friday, Saturday and Sunday from 9 am until 5 pm (4 pm on Sunday).

 Kingland